microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 | @server           | Defines the server endpoint of the API and its name                                                                                                              |
 | @capabilities      | When used inside a function, it defines simple adaptive cards with small definitions like a confirmation card for the operation                                  |

 ☑️ You've successfully completed the first exercise!
-You learned how to add an action to list repairs.
+You learned how to add an action to list repairs which is the GET operation.
 In the next exercise, you'll add more operations for managing repairs and test and debug them.

 Select **Next >** to continue to the next exercise.